atomecorp/atome/documentation/what_is_it.md

 ##**what is (an) atome?**

-###The concept
+The concept
+-

-The idea is to have only on kind or type of object where any tools can be apply onto whatever it's type.
+The idea behind atome is to have only one kind of object, so any tools can be apply onto it whatever it's type.

-###atome : the uniq object format
+atome : the uniq object format
+-

 an atome is a collection of properties atome type is also an property so atome can mutable